ABOUT THE MUSEUM AT ELDRIDGE STREET

 Maya Locker, Public Programs & Special Events Coordinator

-Maya has six years of museum experience working in various capacities, from public-facing to behind-the-scenes roles such as cataloging museum objects, researching material for exhibitions, and assisting in event execution.
+Maya has almost 10 years of museum experience working in various capacities, from public-facing to behind-the-scenes roles such as cataloging museum objects, researching material for exhibitions, and assisting in event execution.
 Maya holds an M.A. in the History of Design and Curatorial Studies from Parsons School of Design, where she also worked as a Fellow at The Cooper Hewitt Design Museum, and a B.A. in Classics and Art History from Franklin & Marshall College.

 While earning her Bachelor’s, she spent a summer abroad in Europe to study museology and art history.
 She also conducted an independent study program in Croatia to focus on how institutions and cities present historical and cultural information to the public.
 These experiences fueled her desire to pursue museum work and engage with different audiences.
 Maya holds four certificates from Sotheby’s Institute in art law, valuation, research and provenance, and the inner workings of the art world.
 Prior to joining the Museum at Eldridge Street, she was an Assistant Fine Art and Personal Property Appraiser.